megseekosh/Categorize_app_v2/README.md

 ## Research Output
+  `Cychosz_Villanueva_Weisleder_paper.pdf' - manuscript

-  `Cychosz_Villaneuva_Weisleder.pdf` - poster from recent Many Paths to Language Acquisition Conference demosntrating the validity of the random sampling approach
+  `Cychosz_Villanueva_Weisleder_poster.pdf` - poster from recent Many Paths to Language Acquisition Conference demosntrating the validity of the random sampling approach

-  `Villaneuva_Cychosz_Weisleder.pdf` - poster from recent Many Paths to Language Acquisition Conference documenting dual language input in the US and Bolivia
+  `Villanueva_Cychosz_Weisleder.pdf` - poster from recent Many Paths to Language Acquisition Conference documenting dual language input in the US and Bolivia

   `validation_results.Rmd` - R notebook to generate results and analyses for `MPAL_poster`